-The change is this: passionate movement and the quest to feel good are over shadowing what our purposes and focuses should be as we wait for the Lord’s return.
-This was the devils first convincing and motivating message to Eve in the Garden of Eden, and today, the movement of thoughts and actions centered on the need to feel good and to satisfy our emotions are the same messages and motivation that are changing lives for the worst.
+The change is this: passionate movement and the quest to feel good are overshadowing what our purposes and focuses should be as we wait for the Lord’s return.
+This was the devil’s first convincing and motivating message to Eve in the Garden of Eden, and today, the movement of thoughts and actions are centered on the need to feel good and to satisfy our emotions, These are the same messages and motivation that are changing lives today for the worst.

 Another aspect of this change is within the family circle: I have seen many couples in the church separating as a result of seeking a more emotional, good feeling life than the ones they shared with their spouse.
 When you think about it, who would not want a better life if they can separate and find it elsewhere?
-This reasoning sounds good, but needs assessing.
-The devil introduces many temptations of trust and fidelity which result in broken relationships, and thus the force to satisfy ones emotional wellbeing drives this change.
+This reasoning sounds good but needs assessing.
+The devil introduces many temptations of trust and fidelity which result in broken relationships, and thus the force to satisfy one’s emotional wellbeing are driving these change.

 How can we detect and annul this force?
 The first check is our emotions, our feelings.
 Then weight it against the Bible and God’s commandments.
 If it feels good, we need to assess other similar experiences in the Bible and see what the end result was.
 If it is good, it is of God; if it is bad, it is of the devil.
 But such assessment is difficult for the person who is involved; it is like a drunken person trying to rationalize his or her predicament.
 In such a state, the mind is powerless; therefore, the help of others, proven godly persons, is valuable.
 This will require God’s help and the work of the Holy Spirit.

-Satan attacks us at our weakest point, and this point is in the highest of excitement or suffering.
+Satan attacks us at our weakest point, and this point is when we are in the highest condition of excitement or suffering.
 He attacked Jesus in the wilderness when he was hungry, but failed.
 He will attack you at this point in your life.
 And when he does, will you succumb to your feelings or stand strong by the principles of God?